sherlock-protocol/sherlock-ctf-0x0/README.md

 Each participant started with a maximum of 8 points (depending on the completeness of their submission).
 A participant earns 1 point for each contract they are able to hack.
 Extra points were awarded for creative and unintended hacks of others' contracts. (see `EXTRA.md`)

+Check `solves.json` too see how many time each challenge was solved during the contest.

 ## Goerli contracts (block `6386399`)

 View original guide @ `GUIDE.md`